lkazantzi/H0_Model_Comparison/README.md

 ## Instructions - CLASS Implementation
 * Install the [CLASS](https://github.com/brinckmann/class_public) and [MontePython programs](https://github.com/brinckmann/montepython_public) as it is described in the official repositories.

 * Substitute the appropriate files with the corresponding ones inside the folders CLASS Implementations and run the programs as usual.
+For a step-by-step guide for the modifications implemented in CLASS, [click here](https://cosmology.physics.uoi.gr/wp-content/uploads/2021/07/Class_Implementation-1.pdf)

 * In our analysis we include a robust Redshift Space Distortion compilation presented [here](https://arxiv.org/pdf/1806.10822.pdf).
 For the implementation of the likelihood follow the instructions of [this](https://github.com/snesseris/RSD-growth) github repository.